claus-e-andersen/clanLattice/README.md

 and click at index link at the bottom of the page.

-(4) To actually try something, there are the folowing demonstration functions:
+(4) To actually try something, there are the folowing demonstration functions (to run the demos you will need the following packages installed):

+require(clanLattice)

+require(clanTools)

+require(grid)

 require(lattice)

-require(latticeExtra)

-require(grid)

 txtplot.demo()